jasperlcw/Node_HelloWorld/README.md

 # Node_HelloWorld
 A docker container wrapping a NodeJS instance to serve a basic Hello World web page.
-### Instructions to run container
+### Instructions to deploy container
 Before running the container, make sure that the Docker Engine is installed on the system.
 To run the container, simply pull the repository and run `sudo docker compose up -d`.
-This will spin up a NodeJS container that serves a Hello World webpage on port 8080, which can be used to test for network configurations and whether things are routed correctly or not.
+This will build and spin up a NodeJS container that serves a Hello World webpage on port 8080, which can be used to test for network configurations and whether things are routed correctly or not.
 ## Using NginX as a Reverse Proxy
 To use NginX as a reverse proxy (to forward port 80 to the server at port 8080), run `sudo nano /etc/nginx/sites-available/{your_domain}`, making sure to replace `{your_domain}` with a registered top level domain name (for example through CloudFlare).
 For example, if you want to forward requests for `example.com`, then in your terminal you can run `sudo nano /etc/nginx/sites-available/example.com`.
 This will open a new configuration file for NginX, where you can enter the following: